|The Tower of London.|

-The Enigma Variations hold at least forty-one ciphers, and it is highly probably there are even more awaiting discovery.
+A thorough investigation of the Enigma Variations by Edward Elgar uncovered a cornucopia of cryptograms, and it is highly probable there are even more awaiting to be detected and decrypted.
 These secret codes are incredibly important because they encode the answers to Elgar’s sphinxian riddles.
 What is the secret melody behind the Enigma Theme?
-What is the secret ‘dark saying’ hidden within the Enigma Theme?
+What is the secret “dark saying” hidden ensconced within the Enigma Theme?
 Who is the secret friend portrayed in Variation XIII?
-The covert Principal Theme is Ein feste Burg (A Mighty Fortress), the famous Reformation hymn by Martin Luther.
+The covert principal Theme is Ein feste Burg (A Mighty Fortress), the famous Reformation hymn by Martin Luther.
 No one would ever guess a Roman Catholic composer like Elgar would surreptitiously quote the battle hymn of the Reformation, a piece composed by a heretic excommunicated by the Pope.
-The Enigma Theme’s ‘dark saying’ is an incredibly ingenious Music Box Cipher.
+The Enigma Theme’s “dark saying” is an incredibly ingenious Music Box Cipher.
 The secret friend portrayed in Variation XIII is Jesus Christ, the Lord of Elgar’s Roman Catholic faith.
 A discreet subset of these ciphers identifies the Turin Shroud, the most studied religious artifact in history that is believed to be the burial cloth of Christ.